Finding joy in mental calculation

-Later when I discovered number talks for teaching maths ideas, it´s value was immediately obvious.
-It´s become one of my favourite maths routines which fits easily in as a daily learning event.
+When I discovered number talks, their value was immediately obvious.
+It´s become one of my favourite maths talk routines.
 They´re quickly becoming the best part of the day for many maths learners.
 And teachers!